OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/state-monitor-esp32.md

 ```

-## Downloads
-Download the latest version of the firmware on [Github](https://github.com/SuperHouse/OXRS-SHA-StateMonitor-ESP32-FW).

 ## Supported Hardware
 This firmware is compatible with the [Light Switch Controller](https://github.com/SuperHouse/LSC) (LSC) and is designed to run on the [RACK32](/docs/hardware/controllers/rack32.html) as part of the [OXRS](https://oxrs.io) eco-system.